denisecailab/minian/docs/source/tips/performance.rst

 =========================

 MiniAn heavily use the `dask <https://dask.org>`_ package to carry out all computations in parallel.
-Here are some tips on working with this setup.
+Here are some tips on working with this setup:

 Dask cluster
 ------------